MartinR2345/EndtoEndCybersecurityProgram-/README.md

   <img src="https://i.imgur.com/jTujD3c.png" height="50%" width="60%" alt="SaveRecords"/>
 </p>

-I identified five critical business assets for AI Driven by asking myself these two question:
+Once I understood the environment, I asked myself these two question:
 <ol>
  <li>What assets are most important to protect?</li>
- <li>How badly would the company suffer if this system failed or got compromised?</li>
- <li>Would it cause financial loss, downtime, compliance violations, customer impact or reputational damage?</li>
+ <li>How badly would the company suffer if this system failed or got compromised?
+Would it cause financial loss, downtime, compliance violations, customer impact or reputational damage?</li>
 </ol>

 The five <strong>“Critical Business Assets”</strong> I chose were:
 <ol>
- <li><strong>Payment Processing Web Application</strong> - It is responsible for processing financial transactions and supporting business revenue generation.
-It's a customer-facing platform. </li>
- <li><strong>Transaction database</strong> - This stores sensitive PCI payment card data, customer information, and financial transaction records</li>
+ <li><strong>Payment Processing Web Application</strong></li>
+ <li><strong>Transaction database</strong></li>
- <li><strong>AWS Cloud Infrastructure </strong> - This hosts cloud services, applications, databases, and supporting business operations</li>
+ <li><strong>AWS Cloud Infrastructure </strong></li>
+ <li><strong>Authentication systems</strong></li>
- <li><strong>Backup and Recovery Systems</strong> - This supports disaster recovery, ransomware recovery, and operational resilience
+ <li><strong>Backup and Recovery Systems</strong></li>
-<li><strong>Authentication systems</strong> - This controls user authentication, access permissions, and protection against unauthorized access</li>
 </ol>

-These five assets are the systems most likely to be targeted by attackers, impact business operations if compromised and trigger compliance violations as well as require the strongest security controls.
+These assets became the primary focus of the risk assessment.

 <strong>Why This Step Matters</strong><br>
 The objective of Step 3 is to determine what must be protected.
+These five assets are the systems most likely to be targeted by attackers, impact business operations if compromised and trigger compliance violations as well as require the strongest security controls.

 <p align="center">
  <strong>Step Four: Identify Threats, Vulnerabilities, Risk Scenarios </strong> <br/>